-Note: The schools of Medicine, Dental Medicine and Veterinary Medicine do not accept SAT scores in lieu of Psychometric Test scores.
+Note: The schools of Medicine, Dental Medicine and Veterinary Medicine do not accept SAT/ACT scores in lieu of Psychometric Test scores.

 Candidates who are uncertain whether they are required to take the SAT or the Psychometric Entrance Test should contact their admissions advisor.